-Although the 1986 tax reform and the recession of the late 1980s and early 1990s slowed growth considerably, several major projects were completed such as the MetroLink light rail line, the Convention Center expansion, Kiel Civic Center (home of the Blues), and Trans World Dome (home of the Rams).
+Although the 1986 tax reform and the recession of the late 1980s and early 1990s slowed growth considerably, several major projects were completed such as the MetroLink light rail line, the Convention Center expansion, Kiel Civic Center (Blues - Hockey Team), and Trans World Dome (Rams - Football Team).
 The great Mississippi River flood of 1993 detracted from urban revitalization efforts somewhat, but most of the low-lying industrial areas of the City were protected by a floodwall.
 The most severe flooding in the City occurred along the River des Peres, a drainageway serving the western and southern parts of the City and flowing into the Mississippi River.
-Today, despite a continued population decline, downtown and neighborhood revitalization efforts are ongoing in the City of St. Louis.
-Medicine at Barnes-Jewish and St. Louis University Hospitals, brewing at Anheuser-Busch, and banking at Bank of America and Firstar Bank are leading industries in the City; five Fortune 500 corporations are headquartered in the City limits, and many of the older industrial buildings in the City serve as incubators for small business.
-Despite the challenges, the City of St. Louis is ready to grow into its fourth century.
+Today, despite a continued population decline, downtown and neighborhood revitalization efforts continued in the City of St. Louis.
+Medicine at Barnes-Jewish and St. Louis University Hospitals, brewing at Anheuser-Busch, and banking at Bank of America and Firstar Bank were leading industries in the City; five Fortune 500 corporations were headquartered in the City limits, and many of the older industrial buildings in the City were serving as incubators for small business.
+Despite the challenges, the City of St. Louis was prepared to grow into its fourth century.

 Neighborhood Histories by Norbury L. Wayman published in 1978